Just-A-Visitor/Algorithmic-Pseudocode/LeetCode Contests/LeetCode Contest #129/LC#129 Contest Review.md

 * I've decided to experiment a bit with my strategy during tomorrow's contest.
 In the first 5 minutes, I won't implement anything.
 Instead I'll devote the time to read each of the 4 questions.

 ---

+The contest was pre-poned by 1 hour and I was not aware of that.
+Eventually I didn't solve any of the question during contest duration.
+I upsolved all the questions afterwards.